SchweizerischeBundesbahnen/scion-workbench/resources/site/how-to/workbench-application-platform/how-to-install-a-programmatic-intent-handler.md

 The platform allows handling intents in the host application.
 It is like providing a capability in a sub-application, but in the host application.

-The handler can be configured to act as a proxy which the platform invokes only if some application provides a respective capability.
-For example, `ViewIntentHandler` is a proxy for view capabilities.
-Upon a view intent, the handler loads capability metadata from the application providing that view, reads the view path and opens the view via the workbench.

 Open `app.module.ts` and register the intent handler as multi provider under DI injection `INTENT_HANDLER`

 ```typescript